reab5555/OCEAN-Movie-Recommender/README.md

 ## Description
 The Big Five or OCEAN model in psychology identifies five broad personality traits: Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism.
 These traits are used to describe human personality and predict behavior.

-By evaluating the scoring of these traits in the users, the algorithm is able to predict the movies that best suit their personality type.
+By evaluating the scoring of these traits in users, the algorithm is able to predict the movies that best suit their personality type.

 ## Methodology
 We have a dataset of movies and aggregated averages of the personality traits for each movie.